4th Ikimasshoi!: Release

 The song "The Peace!" (ザ☆ピ〜ス！, Za Pīsu!) was released July 25, 2001.
 It sold a total of 682,320 copies and reached number one on the Oricon Charts.
+British newspaper The Guardian described the promotional video echoed the song's "strangeness" by placing the group in the middle of what appeared to be a gigantic public bathroom, displaying the girls dancing amongst the urinals and posing for photographs in the stalls; supposedly as a response to hidden camera footage of the members that had recently surfaced, filmed from a toilet in their production offices.
 This song is also a personal favorite of ex-Morning Musume member, Rika Ishikawa, as the monologue spoken by her towards the end of the song became one of her favorite moments of being in Morning Musume.
 The single version (later preserved on the Best!
 Morning Musume 2 anthology) contains a fade-out, suggesting to the listener that the song's multiple false endings continued infinitely.
 The version heard on the album 4th Ikimashoi! is billed as the "Complete Version" and does not fade out, instead coming to a stop several seconds beyond the single version's fadeout.

 Single cover for “Mr. Moonlight (Ai No Big Band)”.

 The next single, "Mr. Moonlight (Ai no Big Band)" (Mr.Moonlight ～愛のビッグバンド～, Misutā Mūnraito Ai no Biggu Bando), was released October 31, 2001.
 It sold a total of 513,340 copies and reached number one on the Oricon Charts.
 This single also marked the debut of the fifth generation members Ai Takahashi, Risa Niigaki, Makoto Ogawa, and Asami Konno.
 The song exhibits heavy swing-style music influence, and the video featured the group dressed in outfits reminiscent of swing's peak era.
 Lead vocals are Hitomi Yoshizawa, Maki Goto, and Natsumi Abe.
 Inspiration for the cross-dressing costumes, theatrical style, and trademark staircase dancing appears to have been taken from Japan's Takarazuka Revue, an all-female musical theater troupe famous for its gender-bending performances.
 In 2002, an English-language cover ("Mr. Moonlight") was recorded by Elisa Fiorillo for the album Cover Morning Musume Hello!
 Project!.